MarioLisbona/CA-T1A3-terminal-app/README.md

 ### **Feature 3 - Delete a contact**

 The delete feature will be similar to the edit feature in that it will search the database for a name entered by the user.
 A message will be displayed if the name cannot be found and they’ll be prompted to search again or be taken back to the home menu.
-Results, singular and multiple will be displayed to the user.
+Results, singular and multiple will be displayed to the user in a table.
 They will need to select and ID to delete with multiple results.
 Once a contact has been selected then they are prompted to confirm the delete.
-If they select yes the contact will be deleted and returned to the home menu.
+If they select yes the contact will be deleted and the user returned to the home menu.

 ### **Feature 4 - Display contacts**